OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/analyst.md

 # analyst

 This command allows the user to retrieve analyst recommendations for a given stock ticker.
-The command requires the user to specify the stock ticker, in this example AMD, in order to return a list of analyst recommendations for the specified stock.

 ### Usage